-Tips: Writing your Curriculum Vitae for Scholarships
+Tips: Writing your Curriculum Vitae for programmes

 For higher education positions, employers frequently want a curriculum vitae (otherwise known as a vita or CV) instead of a resume.